Fraunhofer-AISEC/codyze/docs/Coko/rules.md

 If the rule requires some instance of a model, they can be specified as parameters to the rule function.

-Each Coko rule must return an implementation of the [`Evaluator`](../../api/codyze/codyze-specification-languages/coko/coko-core/de.fraunhofer.aisec.codyze.specificationLanguages.coko.core/-evaluator) interface which Codyze can use to evaluate the rule.
+Each Coko rule must return an implementation of the [`Evaluator`](../../api/codyze/codyze-specification-languages/coko/coko-core/de.fraunhofer.aisec.codyze.specificationLanguages.coko.core/-evaluator) interface, which Codyze can use to evaluate the rule.
 Coko provides some common evaluators which will be explained in the following sections.
 The example model will be used for explaining the evaluators.